-These ingredients include, but are not limited to talc, and most forms of petroleum and some forms of paraffin.
+These ingredients include but are not limited to, talc, most forms of petroleum, and some forms of paraffin.
 All in all, it’s going to be important to start checking ingredient lists before buying any new skincare or makeup products and examining the ones you already use.

 Best Gentle Exfoliants For Around the Eye Area:

-The main exfoliating ingredient in this product is glycolic acid, which is a water-based chemical exfoliant that gently dissolves dead skin cells and in turn smooths and brightens the skin.
+The main exfoliating ingredient in this product is glycolic acid, a water-based chemical exfoliant that gently dissolves dead skin cells and, in turn, smooths and brightens the skin.

-So, what is retinol then?
-Retinol which is also commonly referred to as Vitamin A, and is part of the Vitamin A family.
-Retinol is found in many topical skincare products and is very well known for its anti-aging properties.
+So, what is retinol, then?
+Retinol is also commonly referred to as Vitamin A, and is part of the Vitamin A family.
+Retinol is found in many topical skin care products and is well known for its anti-aging properties.
 One of those properties is that retinol increases the skin cell turnover rate, which basically means that it helps dead skin cells shed faster.
-Most over the counter retinol products have a low concentration of this ingredient; making it more gentle to use on the skin as opposed to retinol products that are prescribed by a dermatologist.
+Most over-the-counter retinol products have a low concentration of this ingredient, making it more gentle to use on the skin as opposed to retinol products that are prescribed by a dermatologist.

-Overall, it is safe to use over the counter retinol products that are specifically designed for around the eye area, but everyone has different sensitivity to retinol, and how their skin will react to it.
-If you are interested in trying a retinol based product, it will be a good idea to first try the product on a small area of your skin before applying the product around your eye area and to consult with your dermatologist about the right retinol product specifically for your skin type.
+Overall, it is safe to use over-the-counter retinol products specifically designed for around the eye area, but everyone has a different sensitivity to retinol and how their skin will react to it.
+If you are interested in trying a retinol-based product, it will be a good idea to first try the product on a small area of your skin before applying the product around your eye area and to consult with your dermatologist about the right retinol product specifically for your skin type.

 Lastly, one major thing to note about retinol is that any products containing this ingredient should, for the most part, be used in the nighttime.
 The reason for this is because retinol makes the skin more sensitive to light, and could potentially cause sun damage to the skin if sunscreen is not applied before sun exposure.